ucsb-cs24/f19/_lab/lab00.md

 You should receive 50 points on this part of the assignment.

-Congratulations on completing the workflow for CS24 programming assignments using the tools that we will be using in this class i.e. gradescope and github.
-In the next labs we will integrate the command line interface of github into this workflow
+Congratulations on completing the workflow for CS24 programming assignments using the tools that we will be using in this class (i.e. gradescope and github)!
+In the next labs we will integrate the command line interface of github into this workflow.